Margot A. Holloman, PhD, Licensed Psychologist and Owner of Beginning to Bloom Therapy

 Do you like structure and homework?
 Then I will give you homework.

-Do you need time and space to talk and figure out what you are feeling?
-That is my bread and butter.
+Do you need time and space to talk and express your feelings?
+That is my specialty.

-Do you need relationship or emotional coping skills, or do you need the motivation and confidence to use the skills you already have?
+Do you need relationship or emotional coping skills or the motivation and confidence to use the skills you already have?

-By the end of your time with me, you will have newfound confidence you know what you are doing, and you will finally be on the right path.
+By the end of your time with me, you will have newfound confidence that you know what you are doing and that you are finally on the right path.

 Full Images 3